larsgroeber/pdfcreator_legacy/README.md

 ## Installation
 You need node, npm and to compile LaTeX the texlive package installed.
 Then run:
 ```
+cp config.example.ts config.ts  # and update config.ts to match your environment
 npm install
 npm start
 ```